What is a Moat in Investing? A Beginner’s Guide to a Company’s Defenses

 Reginald, our mentor, surrounded by the Five Forces

-Porter’s Five Forces: Beginner Guide
+Porter’s Five Forces: A Beginner’s Guide

 Reginald, our mentor, caught in a web of Five Forces

-McDonald's Porter’s Five Forces Analysis
+McDonald's Five Forces Analysis: The Battlefield Report

 About Young Investor Journey